zeguilherme99/recipe/README.md

 # 🍽️ Recipe API

 A RESTful API built with Java Spring Boot for managing cooking recipes.
-This project allows users to create, search, update, and delete recipes while supporting flexible filters and structured data handling.

 ## 🧠 Project Overview
 The API allows users to: